Diffusion Models for Open-Vocabulary Segmentation: Experiments

 \subsection{Grounding feature extractors}

-Our method can be used in combination with any pretrained visual feature extractor for constructing prototypes and extracting image features.
-To verify this quantitatively, we experiment with various self-supervised ViT feature extractors(\cref{tab:features}): DINO~\cite{caron2021emerging}, MAE~\cite{he2022masked}, and CLIP~\cite{radford2021learning}.
-We also consider the CLIP image encoder, using CLIP features.
-We find that taking \textit{keys} of the second to last layer in CLIP yields better results than using patch tokens (CLIP token).
-We also experiment with Stable Diffusion~\cite{rombach2022high} as a feature extractor.
-We provide feature extraction details in the Appendix.
+Our method can be combined with \textit{any} pretrained visual feature extractor for constructing prototypes and extracting image features.
+To verify this quantitatively, we experiment with various self-supervised ViT feature extractors (\cref{tab:features}): DINO~\cite{caron2021emerging}, MAE~\cite{he2022masked}, and CLIP~\cite{radford2021learning}.
+We also use SD as a feature extractor.

 We find that SD performs the best, though CLIP and DINO also show strong performance based on our experiments on VOC.
 MAE shows the weakest performance, which may be attributed to its lack of semanticity~\cite{he2022masked}; yet it is still competitive with the majority of purposefully trained networks when employed as part of our approach.
-As feature extractors have different training objectives, we hypothesise that their feature spaces might be complementary, thus we also consider an ensemble approach.
-In this case, the cosine distances fordmed between features of different extractors and respective prototypes are simply averaged.
+We find that taking \textit{keys} of the second to last layer in CLIP yields better results than using patch tokens (CLIP token).
+As feature extractors have different training objectives, we hypothesise that their feature spaces might be complementary.
+Thus, we also consider an ensemble approach.
+In this case, the cosine distances formed between features of different extractors and respective prototypes are averaged.
 The combination of SD, DINO, and CLIP performs the best.
 We adopt this formulation for the main set of experiments.